2023-2024 OCA BEST Show Rules

 1. Exhibitor Eligibility

-Only Ohio residents who are eight years old as of January 1, 2019 but are not older than 21 years of age as of January 1, 2019 are eligible to accumulate OCA BEST points.
-Anyone who has reached 22 years of age before 1/1/19 is ineligible.
+Only Ohio residents who are eight years old as of January 1, 2024 but are not older than 21 years of age as of January 1, 2024, are eligible to accumulate OCA BEST points.
+Anyone who has reached 22 years of age before 1/1/24 is ineligible.
+Out-of-state juniors who exhibit Buckeye Breeder Series (BBS) cattle are also eligible to participate in BEST and accumulate points, providing they meet all other eligibility requirements, including age, membership and Beef Quality Assurance (BQA) status.
+Out-of-state juniors are eligible to accumulate OCA BEST points on their BBS cattle only, not showmanship.
 To be eligible for the BEST program participants and their immediate family members must be in good financial standing with OCA.
 Good financial standing includes but is not limited to prior year’s unpaid accounts with OCA or any BEST sanctioned show or unpaid accounts resulting from a BEST rule violation.
 All prior unpaid accounts must be paid in full prior to making BEST nominations.
 BEST participants must continue to be in good financial standing with OCA and each BEST sanctioned show throughout the program year to be eligible to receive BEST awards and to be listed in the BEST final points.
 The BEST Committee reserves the right to place BEST participants on a cash only basis at all BEST sanctioned shows based upon past violations of this rule.

-2. BEST Nomination Fee & Show Entry Fees
+2. BEST Nomination Fee, BBS Nomination Fee & Show Entry Fees – (*See table appendix)

 3. OCA Membership